Nkechi-Christabel/DIY_Creative_Display/README.md

 ## Licensing

-This project is licensed under the MIT License - see the[LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.